markusdosch/essentialmunich/README.md

 ### Concerts

-- Notable concert halls and areas are the Gasteig (mostly for classical music), Zenith, Muffathalle, Tonhalle
+- Notable concert halls and areas are the Gasteig (mostly for classical music), Zenith, Muffathalle, Tonhalle, Backstage

 ## Day trips